 Buying a fixer-upper?
 This guide to FHA 203(k) loans and options could be a good read.

-Under conventional (non-government) loan guidelines, gift funds are allowable from these sources:
+Under conventional loan guidelines (meaning non-government), gift funds are allowable from these sources:

 • A relative, which Fannie Mae defines as someone related by blood, marriage, adoption, or legal guardianship